refractproject/refract-spec/refract-spec.md

 ### Object Element (Element)

 A Object Element provides an element for Refract Object Types.
+When the content of an `object` element includes an `extend`, `select`, or `ref` element, the referenced or resulting elements MUST be a `member` element.

 #### Properties